 Lightly fold the wet ingredients into the dry mixture until the lemon chia seed muffin batter is just moistened.
 If you stir the batter too much the muffins will be tough.
 If your batter appears to be too dry, add a tablespoon or two of milk.

-Muffin Lovin’ from the Oven.
-Get more of our muffin recipes:
+Lovin' from the Oven.
+Get more of our sweet recipes:

 Spoon the muffin batter evenly into the prepared muffin tin.
 This lemon chia seed muffin recipe makes exactly 12 delightful muffins in a standard sized muffin pan.